 As I walked toward the Imperial Hall of Heaven I heard music and singing; coming around the corner I saw a large group of people passing around songbooks and stayed to watch for a few minutes.

-Click on the above to show as a video.
 Everyone in the group was older than me and the singing was awesome.

 Around the corner were hundreds of locals hanging out in the sub-freezing weather, playing dominoes and hacky-sack.